Armor Branch

-The Armor Branch of the United States Army is an active armored warfare combat arms branch.
+The Armor Branch is the armored warfare branch of the United States Army.
+This branch was formerly considered to be one of the combat arms branches, but is today included within the "Maneuver, Fires and Effects" (MFE) classification, in accordance with current U.S. Army organizational doctrine.

 It was created provisionally in 1940 as Armored Force under the Chief of the Armored Force, Brigadier General Adna R. Chaffee, Jr. and took control of all tank units in infantry and cavalry units.

 History

 Even though the armor branch traces its lineage back to the original cavalry units, its first beginnings date from the First World War.
 The United States Tank Corps was established in 1918 but then split back into the Infantry and Cavalry in 1921.

 The Armored Command was headquartered at Ft.
 Knox, Kentucky, became effective on 2 July 1943, the Armored Center on 20 February 1944, and was discontinued on 30 October 1945.
-The Armor Center at Fort Knox Kentucky transferred to Fort Benning Georgia in 2010.
-United States Army Armor School is now located at Fort Benning.
+The Armor Center at Fort Knox Kentucky transferred to Fort Benning, Georgia in 2010.
+United States Army Armor School is now located at Fort Benning].

-I Armored Corps (United States) was established, fought during Operation Torch in North Africa, but then upgraded in status to become the United States Seventh Army on 10 July 1943.
+I Armored Corps (United States) was established in 1940, and was successively commanded by Adna R. Chaffee Jr., Charles L. Scott, and George S. Patton Jr. The corps fought during Operation Torch in North Africa, but then upgraded in status to become the United States Seventh Army on 10 July 1943.